During this period of remote learning, the Undergraduate Writing Center is offering the following services:

 We offer the following types of appointments:

-- Scheduled Appointments (In Person or via Zoom): Our most common service is a 50-minute appointment scheduled ahead of time to work with a PLF on either composition or ESL issues.
-These types of appointments are available in person or online via Zoom.
+- Scheduled Appointments (via Zoom): Our most common service is a 50-minute appointment scheduled ahead of time to work with a PLF on either composition or ESL issues.
+These types of appointments are available online via Zoom.
 Click here for more information on our Zoom appointments.

 WAITLIST: When someone cancels or doesn’t come to a scheduled appointment, a session becomes available.
 To get on a waitlist for a canceled appointment, send an e-mail to firstname.lastname@example.org, call (310) 206-1320 or text (310) 893-6649.
 Include your name, a phone number, your student ID number, and the date(s)/time(s) you are available for a session.
 We will call you if we have an opening.

-- Drop-in Appointments (In Person or via Zoom): We offer drop-in tutoring on a SAME DAY, first-come, first-served basis at our locations during our regularly scheduled hours of operation.
+- Drop-in Appointments (via Zoom): We offer drop-in tutoring on a SAME DAY, first-come, first-served basis at our locations during our regularly scheduled hours of operation.
 Drop-in appointments are generally 30 minutes, but you may have multiple walk-ins in one day, depending on the number of students who are waiting for an appointment.
-Drop-ins will be available in person or via Zoom.
+Drop-ins will be available via Zoom.
 Find more information about how to sign up for a walk-in here.

-- Email Consultations: If you are having trouble scheduling an appointment because you are studying in a time zone 8-20 hours different from Los Angeles, you can now receive written feedback on your paper via email.
+- Email Consultations: If you are having trouble scheduling an appointment because of technical problems with Zoom, you can now receive written feedback on your paper via email.
 If you email us a copy of your paper and indicate a few of your specific concerns, a PLF will review your work and provide comments.
-You can find detailed information about this new service here.
+You can find detailed information about this service here.

 What’s the Difference Between Online and In-Person Appointments?